-Finally, an agency's acquiescence to a continued practice is entitled to great weight in determining legislative intent.
+In addition, an agency's acquiescence to a continued practice is entitled to great weight in determining legislative intent.
 R.I.
 Gen. Laws § 44-30-87 was enacted in 1971 and has not been amended.
+See Division's Final Decision (10/25/85) (denying refund request as untimely under R.I.
+Gen. Laws § 44-30-87).
 While the three (3) year period clearly refers to the period from the date of filing, it is a well-recognized principle that a longstanding, practical and plausible interpretation given a statute of doubtful meaning by those responsible for its implementation without any interference by the Legislature should be accepted as evidence that such a construction conforms to the legislative intent.
 Thus, if it was found that the statute was unclear, Taxation's long standing interpretation is entitled to deference.
 Trice v.
 City of Cranston, 297 A.2d 649 (R.I.
-1972).
+1972).5

-While both Taxpayers suffered serious health issues, there are no provisions in the statute that provide for any exemptions from the time limits set by statute.
+While the Taxpayers had serious health and family situations during 2011, there are no provisions in the statute that provide for any exemptions from the time limits set by statute.
 Indeed, the statute already has a built-in extension for requesting refunds in that refunds are allowed to be requested either two (2) or three (3) years from the date the tax is deemed paid or the return is filed respectively.
-Furthermore, while the Taxpayers argued for some human consideration, an administrative proceeding is not an equitable proceeding and there is no equitable jurisdiction.
+Furthermore, an administrative proceeding is not an equitable proceeding and there is no equitable jurisdiction.
 To find for the Taxpayers on the basis of a fairness argument would be reversible error.
 Nickerson v.
 Reitsma, 853 A.2d 1202 (R.I.
 2004).

-Based on the forgoing, the Taxpayers do not qualify for their claimed refund pursuant to R.I.
+Based on the forgoing, the Taxpayers do not qualify for their claimed refunds pursuant to R.I.
 Gen. Laws § 44-30-87.
 See Tax Decision, 2007-10 (May 10, 2007).